ColleSerre/SchoolArchives/English/Death of a salesman/main.md

 - - - -

-## Difference between essay and commentary

-A commentary only is about the text, an essay is about a larger question.

 ## Background/Introduction to Death of a Salesman - By Arthur Miller ([Powerpoint presentation](https://drive.google.com/file/d/1ZorcoqKVx-NkqHyllmcbU-g9nT-xdfYu/view))
 * 1915-2005
 * Published his first play while he was in college